maxiunlm/BicycleRentalApplication/README.md

 ## TDD (Unit Tests)
 I did this application with TDD methodology.
 It's a plus to Unit Tests.
 The Code Coverage is really high but only for the BicycleRentalController and the Core layer.
 For technical reasons, the Dal layer usualy have a low level of Code Coverage (The DbContext classes can't be overloaded).

+You can run the Tests pressing the 'Run All' link from the 'Test Explorer' window of the Visual Studo 2017.

 ## Create Database (MS-SQL Server)